mumba-org/mumba/README.md

 -----

 There is a working Linux implementation, but given it's created on top of the Chromium supporting libraries its pretty much portable with a little effort.
-Unfortunatelly making all of this functionality to work is a tour-de-fource in itself for a one-man-show, so i was unable to provide the ports, but i hope they will be ready pretty soon as i finish other things that are missing (and if im lucky with the help of others).
+Unfortunatelly making all of this functionality to work is a tour-de-force in itself for a one-man-show, so i was unable to provide the ports, but i hope they will be ready pretty soon as i finish other things that are missing (and if im lucky with the help of others).